Emmotes/ic_spoilers/docs/season_6.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Unknown** (Guess)
 > Warden's attacks also deal area damage in a small radius around them equal to 25% times the highest number of active Hex stacks that there has been in the current area.
+This effect does not apply any additional Hex stacks.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>
 {
     "effect_keys": [{"effect_string": "warden_cloak_of_flies,25"}],
     "requirements": [],
-    "description": {"desc": "Warden's attacks also deal area damage in a small radius around them equal to 25% times the highest number of active Hex stacks that there has been in the current area."}, "id": 1729,
+    "description": {"desc": "Warden's attacks also deal area damage in a small radius around them equal to 25% times the highest number of active Hex stacks that there has been in the current area.
+This effect does not apply any additional Hex stacks. ^$cloak_of_flies_description"}, "id": 1729,
     "flavour_text": "",
     "graphic_id": 4497,
     "properties": {
         "use_outgoing_description": true,
         "is_formation_ability": true,
-        "effect_name": "Eldritch Smite"
+        "effect_name": "Cloak of Flies"
     }
 }
 </pre>